tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_analyze_json.md

 }
 ```

 The key-value pairs are each put into double quotation marks when both are strings.
 If the value is an integer (a whole number) or Boolean (true or false value), omit the quotation marks around the value.
-Each key-value pair is separated from the next by a comma (except for the last pair).
+Each key-value pair is separated from the next by a comma.

 ## JSON arrays are lists of items